Shakeb100/GroomingGenie/README.md

 -  Hosting the application on the internet to reach a wider audience.
 - Connecting with local barbershops and salons to provide users with local grooming services.

-Whether you're a seasoned pro or someone new to grooming, Grooming Genie is the perfect tool to help you achieve your desired facial hair goals.
 Whether you're looking for a complete transformation or just need some guidance, Grooming Genie is here to make it easy for you.
 Give it a try today and see the results for yourself!